 Clements and Musker’s first computer-generation animation has the hand-drawn touch of their previous films.
 A sequence at the end recalls the work of celebrated animator Hayao Miyazaki in Princess Mononoke (1997).
 Jermaine Clement, one-half of New Zealand folk comedy-rock act Flight of the Conchords, turns in a hilarious performance as a gigantic treasure-loving crab, and his Bowiesque villain song “Shiny” reverberates long after the movie ends.
 In an inspired bit of casting, the same character has been voiced by disco king Bappi Lahiri in the Hindi dub.
 The musical numbers, by Lin-Manuel Miranda of the smash hit Broadway musical Hamilton fame, do not have the verve of the recent Disney hit Frozen, nor does the plot have the bite of Zootopia, but thegorgeous visual detailing and Johnson’s booming vocal performance (a version of his character The Rock from his years in wrestling) combine to create an enlivening cinematic outing.

-This article was produced by the Scroll marketing team on behalf of Birla Gold Premium Cement and not by the Scroll editorial team.
+This article was produced by the Scroll marketing team on behalf of BASF and not by the Scroll editorial team.